-Whether you’re adding a colourful splashback to your kitchen or laying a floor in your bathroom, you need to seal your tiles with grout to protect them from dirt and moisture.
+Whether you’re adding a colourful splashback to your kitchen or laying a new floor in your bathroom, you need to seal your tiles with grout to protect them from dirt and moisture.

 And if you’re figuring out how to tile a bathroom floor, we’d recommend concentrating on this crucial step.
 Because if your tiles are properly protected, they will be easier to clean, more resistant to staining and will have more resistance against bacteria and mould.